elias-jhsph/jarvis-conversationalist/README.md

 Then press Enter.

-If that doesn't work then you need to install homebrew.
+If that doesn't work then you need to install homebrew (you may also want to brew install ffmpeg).

 Homebrew is a package manager for Mac that simplifies the installation of software.
 Open the Terminal app on your Mac (you can find it in Applications > Utilities).